-Facts about the Global Carbon Project: The Global Carbon Project is an international research project within Future Earth, and a research partner of the World Climate Research Programme.
+- 5. The Global Carbon Project is an international research project within the Future Earth research initiative on global sustainability, and a research partner of the World Climate Research Programme.
 It aims to develop a complete picture of the global carbon cycle, including both its biophysical and human dimensions together with the interactions and feedbacks between them.
-The Global Carbon Budget 2020 is the 15th edition of the annual update that started in 2006.
+The Global Carbon Budget 2020 is the 15th edition of the annual update that started in 2006. - 6.
+This media release is part of the Global Carbon Budget 2020, the annual update by the Global Carbon Project.
+It is based on the analyses published here: